-If you have a really large attachment, something that does not need to be recorded forever (as most attachments are), you can mark your attachment as a "Big File", assuming the administrator of the installation has enabled this feature.
-Big Files are stored directly on disk instead of in the database, and can be deleted when it is no longer needed.
+If you have a really large attachment, something that does not need to be recorded forever (as most attachments are), or something that is too big for your database, you can mark your attachment as a "Big File", assuming the administrator of the installation has enabled this feature.
+Big Files are stored directly on disk instead of in the database.
 The maximum size of a "Big File" is normally larger than the maximum size of a regular attachment.
+Independently of the storage system used, an administrator can delete these attachments at any time.
+Nevertheless, if these files are stored in the database, the "allow_attachment_deletion" parameter (which is turned off by default) must be enabled in order to delete them.